 GDPR Compliance

-Xident Technologies Inc. is committed to protecting the privacy and security of personal data in compliance with the General Data Protection Regulation (GDPR).
+Xident B.V. is committed to protecting the privacy and security of personal data in compliance with the General Data Protection Regulation (GDPR).
 This page explains how we comply with GDPR requirements.

 1. Our Role Under GDPR